Freshwater Weekly Fishing Report Week of June 12, 2024

 Belton

 SLOW.
-Water lightly stained; 77 degrees; 17.23 feet above pool.
+Water lightly stained; 80 degrees; 13.41 feet above pool.
 All public boat ramps are currently shut down due to flooding.
-This lake rose another 2 feet over the course of this past week due to additional heavy rains on Thursday, 23 May.
-The U.S. Army Corps of Engineers typically only reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
+The U.S. Army Corps of Engineers typically reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
+Anticipate this to occur once the flood level reaches about 11.5 feet above full pool.
 After the asphalt is free of flood water, USACE still waits several additional days to let the road base dry out.
-Although a post-flood release of water is now ongoing, it will likely be several more weeks before access is available to the public.
-As of Sunday, 26 May, the reservoir crested, and is now falling thanks to a release of about 5400 CFS.
-Walk-in access to bank fish and, or for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
+USACE is releasing about 3600 CFS resulting in about a 4 inch drop per day.
+Walk-in access to fish along the bank or from a kayak is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
 Report by Bob Maindelle, Holding the Line Guide Service.
-All boat ramps are closed due to high water levels.
+Catfishing is excellent for anglers with access to boat slips.
+With the steady water currents coming in from the Leon River and Cowhouse Creek anglers should target the mouths of these creeks with fresh shad.
+Anchoring or drifting at slow speeds with smaller baits is best.
+Flatheads have been caught heading up rivers around structures.Catfish are excellent.
+With the steady water currents coming in from the Leon River and Cowhouse Creek anglers should target the mouths of these creeks with fresh shad.
+Anchoring or drifting at slow speeds with smaller baits is best.
+Flatheads have been caught heading up rivers around structures.
 Report by Brian Worley, B&S Catfishing.

 Benbrook